 - E-mail List

 Because law professors must grade all students in a course using the same grading system, students do not have the option to take a particular course on a "Credit/No Credit" basis.
 At the conclusion of the program, the professor for each course will assign a letter grade for each student.
 Letter grades of A through F with pluses and minuses will be used.
 If you have any questions, you should check with your law school prior to joining the program.
 If your law school has any questions on how we will grade your examinations or papers, please have them contact the Director prior to the beginning of the program.

 In addition, a student may register for a course as an auditor, without credit, with prior approval of the Director and the instructor.
-The deadline for electing to audit a course is 2 p.m.
+The deadline for electing online to audit a course is 2 p.m.
 (Madrid) on June 2, 2015.
 It can be done later with an additional grade change fee.

 The grades awarded in all courses are indicative of the quality of work done.
 Their significance in most courses at the Institute is as follows:

 Audit is recorded for completion of enrollment in an audited course.
 No credit is earned for an audit grade option.